 One of the key principles of the Code is the provision of efficient, accessible and transparent dispute resolution to address disputes arising between individual repairers and individual insurers.
-There are currently two levels of independent dispute resolution available under the Code at the time of writing.
+There are currently two levels of dispute resolution available under the Code at the time of writing.

-Where issues cannot be resolved between repairers and insurers at the local level the matter can be raised through the insurance company's internal dispute resolution (IDR) mechanism.
+Where issues cannot be resolved between repairers and insurers at the local level the matter can be raised through the insurer's internal dispute resolution (IDR) mechanism.

 Disputes that cannot be resolved following IDR can then be raised through the Code's External Dispute resolution (EDR) mechanism.
 The CAC has appointed LEADR/IAMA Mediation to provide repairers and insurers nationally with an easily accessible and cost effective EDR service.
+LEADR/IAMA Mediation changed its name to the Resolution Institute during the period.

-While the CAC is required, under the Code, to report annually on EDR disputes with the agreement of all parties it has been, and will continue to be, the CAC's intention where possible to report on both IDR and EDR disputes under the Code.
+While the CAC is required to report annually on EDR disputes, with the agreement of all parties it has been, and will continue to be, the CAC's intention where possible to report on both IDR and EDR disputes under the Code.